The Ultimate Guide to Intimate Weddings

 An intimate wedding doesn’t have an exact size limit but it is usually considered to be less than 50 guests.
 Obviously, the fewer the guests, the more intimate your wedding will become!
 There are several different types of intimate weddings which range in size.
 Those discussed here are in line with current coronavirus restrictions.

 - Micro Wedding: A micro wedding is typically a very small wedding of fewer than 20 guests.
-With the current restrictions in England allowing only 15 people, now is the perfect time for a micro wedding.

 - Elopement: An elopement is traditionally just the couple, officiants, and 2 witnesses.
 However, in modern times, this can also be read as a handful of witnesses.

 - Sequel Wedding: A sequel wedding is the chance to have a small, intimate wedding first, with a large celebration later with friends and family.
 The first event could be a micro wedding or an elopement.
 It is usually when the couple is lawfully married.
 The second wedding is usually a much bigger affair.
 The couple will usually invite many more friends and family to this event.
 This can take place when coronavirus restrictions have lifted.

 How Do I Decide the Guest List for an Intimate Wedding?

 If you are altering your wedding plans to an intimate wedding due to coronavirus restrictions, it is likely you will have to downsize your guest list.
 Downsizing your wedding guest list can be a difficult task as you identify which of your loved ones, unfortunately, can no longer be included.
 However, it is currently a necessity and those guests will understand that it was your only option.